MichaelCurrin/dev-cheatsheets/cheatsheets/javascript/general/modules/es-modules.md

 ---
 title: ES Modules
 description: |
-  Import modules using `import IMPORTS from "MODULE"` - in Node, Deno or the browser.
+  Import modules using 'import' keyword - in Node, Deno or the browser
 ---

 As of ES6 (ES2015), JavaScript supports a native module format called ES Modules, or ECMAScript Modules.
 This is modern way to do modules in JavaScript.